5 Ways Quitting Smoking Improves Your Appearance

 As your blood vessels shrink in size, it becomes more difficult to deliver oxygen to the tissues that need them the most.

-All of this means that for smokers, it’s harder for their bodies to heal on their own.
+All of this means that it’s harder for smokers to heal on their own.

-If you’re thinking about having any type of surgery, either due to a medical condition or for aesthetic reasons, it’s a good idea to reconsider.
+If you’re thinking about having any type of surgery, either due to a medical condition or for aesthetic reasons, it’s a good idea to reconsider your smoking habits.

-Odds are that your surgeon will tell you that you need to stop smoking before the procedure takes place.
+Odds are that your surgeon will tell you to stop smoking before the procedure takes place.

 Quitting smoking is no easy task.
 But thanks to advances in technology and medicine, there are plenty of aids that can support you as you start the process and leave this dangerous vice behind.